hocus-dev/hocus/README.md

 ## Get Started

-The following commands will set up Hocus on your local machine with `docker-compose`.
-Only x86_64 Linux is supported.
+### Requirements

+- x86_64 Linux
+- KVM support on the host
+- Docker, Docker Compose, and Buildx

+That's it!
+Hocus is fully containerized and won't install anything directly on your host system.
+The following script will check if your system meets the requirements, prompt you to install any missing dependencies, and set up Hocus with `docker-compose`.

 ```bash
 git clone https://github.com/hocus-dev/hocus.git